Kongsdal: Hvide family

-After the Reformation, in 1536, Tygestrup was confiscated by the Crown and initially operated as a royal fief.
+After the Reformation, in 1536, Tygestrup was confiscated by the Crown.
+It was subsequently managed as a royal fief.

 Reedtz family

-In 1587, Frederick II granted Tygestrup to Peder Reedtz.
-He had come to Denmark at the outbreak of the Northern Seven Years' War where he had won the favour of the king.
-He had for a while served as avener and later been granted a number of fiefs on Zealand9.
-Peder Reedtz increased the size of the estate through a number of barters with the king.
+In 1587, Frederick II ceded Tygestrup to Peder Reedtz in exchange for land elsewhere.
+Reedtz had come to Denmark at the outbreak of the Northern Seven Years' War where he had won the favour of the king.
+He had for a while served as avener and was later rewarded with a number of royal fiefs on Zealand: Peder Reedtz increased the size of the estate through a number of barters with the king.
 On his death in 1667, it passed to his son Frederik Reedtz.
-He was, artly as a result of his two marriages, also able to expand the estate.
-He was also lensmann9 of Vordingborg Castle and a member of the Privy Council.
-His son, Peder Reedtz, who inherited the estate in 1659, spent most of his time at the royal court in Copenhagen and was in 1667 appointed as Chancellor to Frederick III.
-Tygestrup was by then a very large estate with 104 tønder hartkorn of land directly under the manor and an additional 800 tønder hartkorn of land managed by its tenant farms.
+He was, partly as a result of his two marriages, also able to expand the estate.
+He was a member of the Privy Council and lensmand of Vordingborg Castle.
+His son, Peder Reedtz, who inherited the estate in 1659, spent most of his time at the royal court in Copenhagen.
+In 1667, he was appointed as Chancellor to Frederick III.
+Tygestrup was by then a very large estate.